Tunable phononic transparency and opacity with isotopic defects: Simulation setup

-Type I and II disorder correspond to how scattering can be suppressed for low-frequency and mid-frequency modes in the targeted frequency window while Type III and IV correspond to enhanced low-frequency and mid-frequency scattering.
-In particular, Type I disorder represents a form of stealthy hyperuniform disorder~\citep{STorquato:PhysRep18_Hyperuniform,VRomero-Garcia:APLMater21_Wave} for a 1-D lattice, with Type II disorder as a generalization for wave numbers in the mid-frequency range.
+Type I and II disorder correspond to how scattering can be suppressed for low-frequency and mid-frequency modes in the TFW while Type III and IV correspond to enhanced low-frequency and mid-frequency scattering.
+In particular, Type I disorder represents a form of stealthy hyperuniform disorder~\cite{STorquato:PhysRep18_Hyperuniform,VRomero-Garcia:APLMater21_Wave} for a 1-D lattice, with Type II disorder as a generalization for wave numbers in the mid-frequency range.